astridiol/You-Stand-No-Chance-Fabric/README.md

-# You Stand No Chance Fabric Created by catgirlkyla
+# You Stand No Chance Fabric Created by Estra
 ### This Mod Adds New Things Like Scythes And Armor Based Of Real Elements.
 Feature Titanium, This Mod Is For People That Want More Weapons But Want Them to Feel Like Vanilla MC.
 I Made This Mod Is For Multiplayer Servers And People That Want Things Better Than Netherite

 ## Screenshots